zeespogeira/ADS-HouseOfThings/README.md

     - As a consequence of this pattern, in the very least, all the types of actuators need to implement the act method.

 ### 3.2.
-Sensor Infrastructure
+Comparer Infrastructure
 #### 3.3.1.2.
 Factory Method
 - **Problem in Context**
+    - To compare the sensor value with the condition value we have various options.
+The conditions can be, for instance, lower than or equal to.
+Our problem was how to remove the complex chainning of "if conditions" in our class to create a more efficient, organized and easy to read code.
-    - How can we remove the complex chainning of "if conditions" needed to compare the sensor value with the Condition value?
+    - We need to compare the sensor value with the condition value
-- Pattern
+- **The Pattern**
-    - The patter provides an object responsible for deciding the instantiation of the correct implementation.
+    - The Factory Method pattern provides an object (Comparar Factory) responsible for deciding the instantiation of the correct implementation.
-- Usage
+- **Implementation**
     - We introduced the interface IComparer that is implemented by any class responsible for performing comparisons.
 A ComparerFactory was added, with the responsibility to decide which of of the IComparer implementation should be instantiated.
+- **Consequences**
+    - As a consequence of the use of this pattern we have a more organized and easy to understand code.
+    - Right now we only need to call the Comparar class and send the values we want to compare and the class decides which one to implement.

+#### 3.3.1.2.
+Template Method
+- **Problem in Context**
+    - We needed to be able to have various types of the "same" actuator/sensor.
+An example is the Lamp and Lamp Bosch and Lamp Philips.
+    - More specifically, a basic type actuator (Example: Lamp) only has a state (on/off) and if the lamp from the brand Bosch also has a feature for intensity, it can override the act method and change the intensity value.
+    - The sensors are implemented in a similar fashion.
+    - **The Pattern**
+    - The pattern provides a way for the actuators and sensors to have an option to specify its implementation, if necessary.
+    - Using the hook method act a subclass can override the act method if it has more options.
+- **Implementation**
+    - We create an abstract class that implements the act method (overriding it from its also abstract superclass).
+It's subclasses can then override it if they need to.
+    - For the sensors, we have the AbstractSensor class that has the abstract method sense, that will be implemented in the abstract type class (Ex: Humidity) and override in it's subclasses.
+- **Consequences**
+    - As a consequence of the use of this pattern we're able to specify the actuator/sensor behaviour if needed.